NLog/NLog/CONTRIBUTING.md

 Sync projects
 ===
 Adding or removing files to the project?
-Please keep all projects in sync, otherwhise  AppVeyor will complain.
+Please keep all project files in sync, otherwhise AppVeyor will complain.
 The following Msbuild command can be used:
 ```
 NLog\src>msbuild NLog.proj /t:SyncProjectItems